Cghlewis/data-mgmt-ed-research-book/_book/10-data-tracking.md

 |Omar Elgabry |A series of posts on database fundamentals^[https://medium.com/omarelgabrys-blog/database-introduction-part-1-4844fada1fb0]|
 |The Nobles |Normalization of Database, the Easy Way^[https://medium.com/swlh/normalization-of-database-the-easy-way-98f96a7a6863]|

 Let's compare a very simple example of building a tracking database using a relational model and a non-relational model.
 In Figure \@ref(fig:fig10-3) we have three entities we need to track in our database---schools, teachers, and students.
 We built a very simple database with one table for each entity.
 Within each table we added fields that we need to collect on these subjects.
-We have also set up our tables to include primary keys (denoted by ovals) and foreign keys (denoted by rectangles).
+We have also set up our tables to include primary keys (denoted by rectangles) and foreign keys (denoted by ovals).
 Our keys are all unique study identifiers that we have assigned to our study participants (see Section \@ref(track-ids) for more information on assigning these IDs).

 <div class="figure" style="text-align: center">
 <img src="img/fig10-3.PNG" alt="Participant database built using a relational model." width="100%" />